 Yes.
-There are many, many clubs all over the world!
+There are many, many clubs, groups and websites all over the world!
 See the links page for a list of clubs, magazines and groups from around the world!

-Most Clubs and Magazines advertise shows, some advertise them on some of the various online groups and forums.
-It's probably best to subscribe to a couple of clubs or groups.
+Most Clubs and groups advertise shows, some advertise them on some of the various online groups and forums.
+It's probably best to join a few clubs or online groups to get the best choice.

-Just about anything ... many magazines advertise shows run by smaller clubs set up for specific types, makes, breeds or colours.
+Just about anything ... many groups advertise shows run by smaller clubs set up for specific types, makes, breeds or colours.

 No - unless you are a wizz at making model tack!
 It is normally best to show your models without headgear as badly fitting or poorly made tack could cost you a place or two!

 Yes.
 All Ridden and Performance entries shown within the UK must have riders/handlers (rules differ in other countries).
 Some shows and classes allow set-ups without riders, but check with the show holder if it's not clear in the rules for that show.